BartvBaal/Thesis/papers.md

 # Papers

-### Thermonuclear Burning on Rapidly Accreting Neutron Stars
+### Thermonuclear Burning on Rapidly Accreting Neutron Stars, Bildsten 1998
 * Thermal stability and nuclear ignition depend on the accretion rate **per unit area**
     - Hence this defines **local** behavior on the neutron star and it can differ between spots on the star
     - ?Does this mean that if the accretion happens at different latitudes, due to different "rotational smearing" this can already change?